blackfennec-org/blackfennec/docs/source/development/domain/type_system/type.rst

 Types can be defined in different ways.
 The preferred way is by declaring it in a separate file and loading it with the :ref:`definition_type_loader`.

+.. _inheritance:

+Inheritance
+"""""""""""
+The Type System supports inheritance.
+This means that a type can inherit from another Type.
+The inheritance is transitive, meaning that a Type can inherit from a Type which inherits from another Type.

+As such types are composites and subtypes of Core Types.
+This results in a type hierarchy, as shown in the following diagram:

+.. uml:: type_system_hierarchy.puml

-Example Image Type
+Example: Image Type
-""""""""""""""""""
+"""""""""""""""""""
-If we wanted to improve the handling of images in black fennec we would problalby want to add a :ref:`definition_type_view` and allow :ref:`actions<definition_action>` to be applied to them.
-The first step would be to define a type so that images can be recognised and processed.
+If we wanted to improve the handling of images in Black Fennec we would problably want to add a :ref:`Type View <definition_type_view>` and allow :ref:`Actions <definition_action>` to be applied to them.
+The first step would be to define a Type so that images can be recognised and processed.

 In this example we show how to define a type for images as seen in the json blow.